SaviourSelf/Dota2TextToSpeech/README.md

 * I took his Dota2ChatDLL and modified it a bit.

-* I also removed translation.
+* I removed translation.
 I disagree with the way this was done.

+* I edited DOTA_TV chat.     ....it sometimes works.

 Please give all credit to patriksletmo.